codinngar/notes/Hacking/Nmap.md

-> using nmap with sudo makes different operations from not using it
+> using nmap with sudo makes different operations from without sudo

 #### Ping scan
 ```bash